srobo/team-emails/SR2024/2023-11-08-virtual-competition-and-mentoring.md

 We're happy to announce that in addition to our physical competition, we'll be holding a **virtual competition**.
 We'll run our virtual competition on our [robot simulator](https://studentrobotics.org/docs/simulator/).

 The matches played at the virtual competition are the first matches in the main competition league, so points earned at the virtual competition contribute to a team's success at the physical competition.
-It is also an opportunity for your teams to test their coding skills before the physical competition takes place.
+It is also an opportunity for your team to test their coding skills before the physical competition takes place.

 The matches will be broadcast live on **Saturday 9th March 2024 at 1pm GMT**  via a [livestream](https://www.youtube.com/watch?v=hlfaQIfLaRg) on our YouTube channel.